pr-curtis/pr-curtis.github.io/d_teaching.md

 ---

 The following teaching portfolio provides a guide to my experience as a primary instructor as well as a graduate student instructor (GSI) at the University of Michigan.
 The following links are provided chronologically and include course titles and course descriptions.

-I also provide a list of other course syllabi developed.
+For examples of pedagogy and public engagement, see my Padlet collection <a href="https://padlet.com/curtpa01/9toopk39kguv">here</a>.

 <p></p>

 <div class="panel-group">